folkhalsomyndigheten-rapporter/swedres-svarm-2025/README.md

 This repository supports open science principles by providing:

 - **Full reproducibility**: All source code, data processing scripts, and configuration files are included
-- **Transparent methodology**: Complete documentation of analysis methods in the report chapters
+- **Transparent methodology**: Complete documentation of report building
 - **Open access**: The published report is freely available without paywalls
 - **Version control**: All changes are tracked via Git, enabling full audit trails